Danoloan10/fdb/README.md

 As it is apparent, in the file system *banks* are represented by *directories* and *registries* by *files*.
 Therefore, the underlying filesystem must have both to be able to support a database following this model.

+## fdb library
+The fdb interface is defined in the file `fdb.h`.
+It provides functions to manage banks and registries as expected, which are all described in the file.

+To access and modify the data in registries, the implementation maps them to memory to allow easy, thread-safe cache implementations, delegating cache management and policies to the operating system.

+The path of the root bank is `/var/fdb` by default, but can be specified through an environment variable.
+By default, fdb will use the variable `FDB_ROOT`, but this can be changed passing a non-null string to `fdb_init` with the name of the environment variable where to read the path of the root from.

 ### Usage example
 ```
 fsh_bank bank, fdb_reg reg;